finmath/finmath-lib/README.md

 - - - -
 This project implements a [stochastic automatic differentiation](http://ssrn.com/abstract=2995695).

+The implementation is fast, memory efficient and thread safe.
+It handles automatic differentiation of the condition expectation (American Monte-Carlo), see http://ssrn.com/abstract=3000822.

 The project provides an interface <code>RandomVariableDifferentiableInterface</code>
 for random variables which provide automatic differentiation.
 The interface extends <code>RandomVariableInterface</code> and